Did you know Ninja sell an outdoor air fryer? Here's the lowdown on the brand's star outdoor product

 Ninja's Woodfire Electric BBQ makes cooking outside foolproof.
 Right now it's cheaper than ever

 And the best bit?
+Apart from the endorsement from David Beckham?
 It also features an air fryer, which allows you to get faster cooking results on everything from a side of chips to a cake for dessert, all done from the comfort of your back garden.
 Here's our look at why this world's first outdoor air fryer is set to be the buy of the summer.

-Thanks to Ninja's spring sale the Woodfire BBQ is now available with £70 off for a limited time and includes a complimentary weather-resistant cover.
-Purchase of this multi-functional BBQ includes a woodfire pellet starter pack including a scoop and two bags of chips to go in your burner, too.
+The Woodfire BBQ is now available for 45% off.
+Purchase of this multi-functional BBQ includes a woodfire pellet starter pack to send you on your way, too.

 Ninja's sell out garden air fryer